 EVOLUTION OF THE MARTINI

-Probably the first true "martini" was concocted around 1911 at the Knickerbocker Hotel of New York by Martini de Arma di Taggia, who was head bartender at the time.
+Possibly the first true modern martini was concocted around 1911 at the Knickerbocker Hotel of New York by Martini de Arma di Taggia, who was head bartender at the time.
 He combined 1 part London Gin, 1 part Noilly Prat Vermouth and orange bitters, chilled over ice and then strained into a chilled glass.
-No one is really sure who added the olive - I like to think it was a hungry customer who decided to grab an olive or two and tossed one in the mouth and one in the drink for later.
+No one is really sure where today's popular olive garnish came from - I like to think it was a hungry customer who decided to grab an olive or two and tossed one in the mouth and one in the drink for later - but with those orange bitters in the recipe above I'd garnish that with some kind of citrus.

 INTERESTING MARTINI FACTS